Moreish melt-in-your-mouth Christmas biscuits with cinnamon, cloves and ground nuts to add a touch of festive spice.

 1. Butter and icing sugar

-Lightly dust a clean surface with flour and roll out the biscuit dough until it's approximately 7mm thick.
-Cut into shapes and place onto a baking sheet.
+Roll out the biscuit dough on a lightly floured surface until it's approximately 7mm / ⅓ inch thick.
+Cut into festive shapes and place onto a baking sheet.

 What tools are needed?

 - Nut grinder or food processor - ground nuts can be tricky to find, so it's likely you'll need to grind your own using a nut grinder or food processor.

 - Electric whisk or a stand mixer - to cream together the ingredients.
 This can be done by hand if you don't have an electric mixer.

 - Rolling pin - this is necessary for flattening the dough before cutting into shapes.

 - Wire rack - to bring the biscuits to room temperature quickly after they bake.
 Avoid leaving the biscuits on the tray where they will continue to cook.

 - Slotted turner - not strictly necessary but I find this very useful for removing biscuits from the countertop and placing them on the baking sheet.

 - Cutters - choose any shape that takes your fancy.